 The accounting apprenticeships offered by the Association of Chartered Certified Accountants (ACCA) are open to school leavers and graduates alike.

-You'll find it takes 12 to 18 months to complete the ACCA Accounting Technician (Level 4) apprenticeship and achieve the Diploma in Accounting and Business.
+It takes at least 12 months to complete the Level 4 ACCA Accounting Technician Apprenticeship and achieve the Diploma in Accounting and Business.

-The ACCA Professional Accountant (Level 7) apprenticeship, which is aligned with the full ACCA qualification, is expected to take about three years.
+The Level 7 ACCA Professional Accountant Apprenticeship is aligned with the full ACCA qualification, and this degree apprenticeship is expected to take about three years.

-Those on an ACCA Accounting Technician apprenticeship can expect a starting salary of around £15,000, to work in a range of industries and be given the opportunity to progress.
+Those on an ACCA Accounting Technician Apprenticeship can expect to work in a range of industries and be given a starting salary of around £15,000.
 After you finish your apprenticeship, you could be earning around £25,000 as a trainee accountant.

 Chartered accountant apprenticeship

-An accountancy apprenticeship with the Institute of Chartered Accountants in England and Wales (ICAEW) can be used as a pathway towards qualification as an ICAEW Chartered Accountant.
+An accountancy apprenticeship with the Institute of Chartered Accountants in England and Wales (ICAEW) can be used as a starting point before qualifying as an ICAEW Chartered Accountant.

 If you've already decided on a career in accounting and are aiming to complete the full ACA, the Level 7 ICAEW Accountancy Professional Apprenticeship allows you to gain advanced business knowledge as well as leadership and communication skills.